bruab/bruab.github.io/_posts/2024-05-01-diy-light-phone.md

 Specifically, I talk to people through Signal, WhatsApp, and Slack.
 And a phone that blocks those channels would be more annoying than calming.

 So I fashioned myself a Light Phone-esque device that supports the messaging apps I need.
 Here's how.
+(If it all seems like a bit too much, you can skip to the [easy version](#easy-version).)

 {% include image.html caption="My phone lock screen, home screen, and apps menu" alt="My phone lock screen, home screen, and apps menu" title="My phone lock screen, home screen, and apps menu" url="/images/diy-lightphone.png" %}